jwellik/STALTA_tuner/README.md

 First, activate the virtual environment
 ```
->> condo activate stalta37
+>> conda activate stalta37
 ```

-Now, run the shell script to execute the code
+Now, run the shell script to execute the code.
+Specify the configuration file without the extension.
+E.g.,
 ```
 >>./run.sh MSH_lite
 ```